-IRS / FRA interest rate derivatives submitted for clearing via central counterparties / CCP are settled in accordance with the "settlement-to-market" approach.
-Under the terms of this service, the balance sheet exposure resulting from the transaction is settled on a daily basis based on the change in the fair value of individual transactions.
-As a result, no Variation Margin is placed.
-The carrying value of individual transactions includes cash flows realized as part of the daily settlement of exposures arising therefrom.
+IRS / FRA interest rate derivatives submitted for clearing via central counterparties / CCP are settled in accordance with the "settlement-to-market / market settlement" approach.
+Under the terms of the said service, the balance sheet exposure resulting from the transaction is settled on a daily basis based on the change in the fair value of individual transactions.
+As a result, no Variation Margin margin is placed.
+The carrying amount of individual transactions includes cash flows realized as part of the daily settlement of exposures arising therefrom.